 The Metro-Denver Chapter welcomes everyone, members and non-members, to attend its free programs and field trips.

-DIRECTIONS: Park in the multi level free garage, cross the street and enter the gardens through the small iron gate north (to your right) of the entrance building; then walk straight west past the main conservatory and attached glass greenhouses.
+DIRECTIONS: Park in the multi level free garage and cross the street.
+During winter months (November - April) the gardens close at 5pm.
+Enter the gardens through the small iron gate north (to your right) of the entrance building; During warm months (May-Oct) gardens are open until twilight.
+Go through entrance building, tell them you're attending a meeting.
+Once in the gardens, walk straight west past the main conservatory and attached glass greenhouses.
 At the end of the greenhouses, turn north (right) and go through a large iron gate to the Plant Soc Bldg on your left.

 WINTER SUGGESTIONS: While concrete sidewalk leading to the Plant Soc Bldg will be cleared of snow and ice by DBG, it is somewhat dim, so bring a flashlight and travel in groups (carpools are good!)
 Also wear warm clothing and appropriate boots/shoes since walk is rather long (about one city block).